GabrielWeinbrenner/UNO-in-JAVA/README.md

 # UNO-in-JAVA
 JAVA FX application made for UNO.
-Uses FXML templates in order to create the interface for UNO and multiple java classes to control different states
+Uses FXML templates in order to create the interface for UNO and multiple java classes to control different states.
   # Start Button
   <img align="center" src="Start.gif" width="100%"/>
   Initializes all of the player decks, discard piles, draw piles, buttons, and controls.
 Then also establishes the design of all the initializations